FROM ONE HOT TUB FAN TO ANOTHER, I SIMPLY LOVE HOT TUBS! CATCH UP ON MY BLOGS HERE!

 Just like a car making strange noises before breaking down, your pump sends out SOS signals when it’s feeling under the weather:

-• Mysterious clicking sounds when you hit that bubble button
+• Mysterious clicking sounds when you hit the Bubbles button to activate the bubbles function

 • Shaking and shimmying but no water movement